 A Message from Pres.
 Marvin A. McMickle

-Today, Colgate Rochester Crozer Divinity School (CRCDS) marks the opening of its 199th academic year.
+This year, Colgate Rochester Crozer Divinity School (CRCDS) marks its 199th academic year.
 From its humble beginning in Hamilton, New York to the present, CRCDS has witnessed and been part of significant changes – in the church, in society and in theological education.
 Yet, throughout these changes, CRCDS has remained committed to its mission of preparing women and men for transformative ministry, sending out thousands of graduates whose collective impact on our world is immeasurable.
 We thank God for the gift of this ministry, for the mission of CRCDS and for the generations of people who have made its mission possible over these many years.

 While grateful for our current campus and the deep impact it has had on so many lives, the Trustees, for decades, have wrestled with the fact that the current campus no longer serves the school’s mission or its students and, in fact, has worked against it financially.
 The Trustees’ decision to sell the campus and relocate CRCDS to a more central location within the community allows for more direct community engagement and significant opportunities for our students with new and enhanced programs and offerings.